Payload Instrument (Institution) | Measurement Quantity | Innovation |

 - Energetic electrons that hit the atmosphere generate X-rays as they slow down

-- XRI will image these hard X-rays (20-600 keV) to:
+- XRI will image these hard X-rays (50-600 keV) to map the spatial distribution and energy spectrum of precipitating particles

 - 2 imagers on opposite sides of the SC

-- Field of View (FOV): 90ox90o each
+- Field of View (FOV): 90° x 90° each

 - As the spacecraft spins, the FOV sweeps across the ground track underneath